Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

 iii.Tested on google tools on all devices to make sure it came out correctly

 3.Navbar and CV download button

 i.Had trouble turning it into a button, had to re add the anchor links and placemnet of tags

 ii.had to add a li tag instead of p as it was not suitable

-ii.Tested on all devices and clicked link on all to make sure it opened the tab in another page
+iii.Tested on all devices and clicked link on all to make sure it opened the tab in another page

 ## Known bugs